svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 - Maintains a local copy of the complete shared global [ledger](ledgers.html)

-What makes a validator _different_ is that it also issues validation messages, which are sets of candidate transactions for evaluation by the XRP Ledger network during the [consensus process](consensus-principles-and-rules.html#how-consensus-works).
+What makes a validator _different_ is that it also issues validation messages, which are sets of candidate transactions for evaluation by the SGY Ledger network during the [consensus process](consensus-principles-and-rules.html#how-consensus-works).

 It's important to understand that merely issuing validation messages does not automatically give your validator a say in the consensus process.
 Other servers ignore your validation messages unless they add your validator to their Unique Node List (UNL).
 If your validator is included in a UNL, it is a _trusted_ validator and its proposals are considered in the consensus process by the servers that trust it.